Raytwo/Cobalt/README.md

   6. Boot game
 </details>

+Put your TOML files in ``/engage/mods/<directory name of your choice>/`` for them to be detected by Cobalt.

 ## Bug reports
 In the case where you are certain the issue comes from Cobalt itself, consider [opening an issue on this repository](https://github.com/Raytwo/Cobalt/issues/new).
 Eventually provide a screenshot of the error message to make it easier.